 Q:

-If I study by correspondence (available in French) is there a specific order in which I have to take the courses in my program?
+If I choose the formula by correspondence (commercial or commercial specialization programs) or by self-paced learning (residential program), is there a specific order in which I have to take the courses in my program?

 Q:

-How will I receive my material if I register for a correspondence course?
+How will I receive my material if I register for courses in virtual or by correspondence?

 Q: